Frances and Michael Edwards Architects

 Award ceremony photograph courtesy of Jon Stockham from Apple Photography.

-We were privileged to work on this double award-winning restoration.
 In 2015, RIBA South awarded the project a Regional Award & Conservation Award, stating:

 “The result is an exemplary conservation project carried out on an important architectural work.
 Attention to detail, including the use of a specialist Lutyens conservation architect, has been forensic.
 Through this meticulous attention to detail exhibited by everyone on the project, an important early 20th century work has been brought back to its former glory.”
 (RIBA Journal)